kennyalmendral/kennyalmendral.github.io/_posts/2018-07-26-php-string-functions.md

 Takes a portion of a string.

-This function takes three inputs, the first input is the source string, the second input is a number which is considered as the starting index (the indexing starts at zero by the way) and the third input is also a number that will be used to determine how many steps to take starting from that starting index, for example:
+This function accepts three parameters, the first parameter is the source string, the second parameter is a number which is considered as the starting index (the indexing starts at zero by the way) and the third parameter is also a number that will be used to determine how many steps to take starting from that starting index, for example:

 ```php
 echo substr('This is a string', 10, 6); // Outputs: string